What Is Cross Checking In Hockey?

 USA Hockey’s casebook additionally provides a few interesting details on cross-checking.
 As per the definition of cross-checking, when a player checks the opponent with two hands on the stick and the blade on the ice, the action is not considered cross-checking.

-Besides, if a defensive player doesn’t extend the arms but uses the stick to direct an attacking player in the desired direction, the action is not considered cross-checking.
-But if competitive advantage is gained, the referee may call interference instead.
+Besides, the action is not considered cross-checking if a defensive player doesn’t extend the arms but uses the stick to direct an attacking player in the desired direction.
+But if a competitive advantage is gained, the referee may call interference instead.

 The USA Hockey rulebook also gives a video example of cross-checking for better demonstration: